 and the supreme or absolute truth".
 Note on the Ongi kuden

 The "Absolute Truth" is viewed as the principle which operates all phenomena, while - according to Buddhist reformer, Nichiren (1222 - 1282) - a truth is considered relative, when it is valid within specific range of categories of time and space.
-Nonetheless, a relative truth or a specific event can give a glimpse on the general or absolute principle (which operates all phenomena) - if we can perceive the essence of the event:
+Nonetheless, a relative truth (or a specific event) can give a glimpse on the general or absolute principle, which is at work in the background of event:

 [In his explanation of the Lotus Sutra, Nichiren] frequently moves to a higher level of truth,

 reinterpreting the same event or passage in terms of what he sees as their absolute meaning or intention,

 namely, how they apply to other places and ages, or to all ages and places, to all humankind".
 Note on the Ongi kuden

 Nichiren's view then is that a truth is considered absolute if it applies to all places and times, and also if it is valid for "all humankind".
 To view "the absolute" as beyond the limitations of Time and Space is understandable, but the view that the truth should be valid for all people - is quite remarkable.
 Not only it is so rare for people to agree on anything, but we usually understand the absolute as something objective, beyond the views of people.
 On the other hand, if a truth is considered as absolute but only by some people - such as believers in "God" considering him as the "Absolute" - then in this situation this truth is rather relative, because it is valid for believers but not for nonbelievers.

 If something is valid in Time and Space and for all people, then it must be also valid for all people in history, and in fact valid past, present and future!
 Nichiren's perspective on what "the absolute" describes a power, which is all pervasive.